This is a listing of ancestral members of House Stark in A Song of Ice and Fire.

 - Adult Fear: Oh, poor man.
 His daughter suddenly disappears, allegedly kidnapped by the Crown Prince.
 His eldest son and heir storms to the capitol demanding the Prince's head and his sister back to the Mad King: he's unsurprisingly hold prisoner and his companions executed.
 He tries to save him but gets executed in the king's favorite style of execution, and probably knowing that his son will kill himself by trying to save him.

-- Be Careful What You Wish For: He is noted for having had "southron ambitions", (unusual for the Starks, who rarely got involved with the South) which reflects his marriage choice for his childen (marrying Lyanna off to the Stormlands and tidying Brandon to the Riverlands), his choice of fostering Ned to the Vale and also visiting King Aerys in King's Landing.
-He eventually ended up too involved with the South as his daughter gets kidnapped by (or runs off with) the Crown Prince, the his son demands justice from that batshit insane King and is imprisoned as a result.
+- Be Careful What You Wish For: He is noted for having had "southron ambitions", (unusual for the Starks, who rarely got involved with the South) which reflects his marriage choice for his children (marrying Lyanna off to the Stormlands and tidying Brandon to the Riverlands), his choice of fostering Ned to the Vale and also visiting King Aerys in King's Landing.
+He eventually ended up too involved with the South as his daughter gets kidnapped by (or runs off with) the Crown Prince, and his son demands justice from that batshit insane King and is imprisoned as a result.
 Then he got imprisoned too and executed along with his son.

 - Cryptic Background Reference: It's not clear what his "southron ambitions" were.
 However, they involved Brandon's betrothal to Catelyn Tully and Ned's fostering at the Eyrie; for that matter, Robert Baratheon was fostered at the Eyrie to strengthen ties between the Vale and the Stormlands as well.
 According to Lady Dustin, he was coerced by his maester to proceed with those engagements, as it was rather unusual for a Northerner to marry outside the region.